-To ensure that the empirical mean vectors $\boldsymbol{\hat{\mu}}(t)$ converges to the true mean vectors $\boldsymbol{\mu}$, we perform forced exploration as follows.
+To ensure that the estimated parameters $\boldsymbol{\hat{\mu}}(t)$ converge to the true parameters $\boldsymbol{\mu}$, we perform forced exploration as follows.
 At each time $t$, if there exists arms whose number of samples until time $t$ is less than $\sqrt{\frac{t}{M}}$, then the sampling rule will select the arm with the fewest number of samples among these arms (Line 5 of Algorithm~\ref{Algo:AvgTrackingOC}).